 The potential of an egg breaking inside the tract is high, which then can result in an infection or damage to internal tissue; and - if left untreated - death.

 The bound egg may be gently massaged out; failing this it may become necessary for a vet to break the egg inside and remove it in parts.
 If broken, the oviduct should be cleaned of shell fragments and egg residue to avoid damage or infection.

 Suspected causes for egg binding include:

 - Low Calcium Levels or Hypocalcaemia Syndrome associated with low calcium levels in the blood.
 Supplementing the breeding hen with a diet rich in calcium and Vitamin D is an important factor in preventing this problem

 - Malnutrition caused by seed-only or low-protein diets.
-Please click here for information on bird nutrition.
+Recommendations for bird diet / bird nutrition.

 - Sedentary lifestyle: Often the case when birds are kept in enclosures / cages that are too small for them.
 The lack of exercise causes poorly developed muscles and obesity.

 - At particular risk are sick and old birds.

 - Pet birds can also develop this problem, as birds don't need a mate to lay eggs.
 (Obviously, solitary egg-laying females won't produce fertile eggs.)